An infinite-dimensional approach to path-dependent Kolmogorov equations

-where $\langle\cdot ,\cdot\rangle$ is the duality between $D$ and $D^{\prime}$, $Du$ is the Fréchet derivative of $u$ with respect to $\phi$ and the lower script $+$ denotes right derivative. \end{theorem} \begin{proof} Both claims in the theorem are proved through explicit calculations starting from the definition of derivatives.
-From the definition of vertical derivative one gets
+where $\langle\cdot,\cdot\rangle$ is the duality between $D$ and $D^{\prime}$, $Du$ is the Fr\'echet derivative of $u$ with respect to $\phi$ and the lower script $+$ denotes right derivative. \end{theorem} \begin{pf} Both claims in the theorem are proved through explicit calculations starting from the definition of derivatives.
+From the definition of vertical derivative, one gets